RaynardGerraldo/nokiaWA/README.md

 ## Roadmap

-- Media support
+- Send images,videos,audio,files
-- And more...
+- And more..

 Feel free to contribute :)